- by Seneca

 We started out this post with the emotional healing section, and all of that holds, but for environmental allergies, Yarrow Shield may be helpful.
 Another thing I've been playing around with over the last year but keeping quiet about are Elemental Essences.

 I made a Carbon Essence and felt directed to use that for Axel's allergies.
 We really turned a corner on healing when we added that in, but as I noted earlier, we added MSM at the same time.
 In doing a little investigating, people are using C60 (a molecule made up of 60 carbon atoms) for allergies.
 Mine is the frequency of Carbon, not the actual thing, and we have 1 compromised data point, Axel.
-Nonetheless, if you would like to try it, I'll put it up as a research essence which you can get for a reduced price, and then some store credit for your more definitive feedback on it.
+(2023 Update: after research and testing, we have added Allergies and Food Sensitivities Essence to the shop.)

 Allergy Elimination Techniques